asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 What happens if we have a node inside of which we have deployed multiple pods that match the given service, would k8s load balance between the pods within the node itself ?
 Yes, most often the used algorithm is just simple round-robin, meaning that all pods on the given node for a given matching service/selector will be hit sequentially, one after the other, in a round robin style.

-This is often done by the `kube-proxy`
+`Note these Types of services are strictly for accessing the service from outside the cluster, service based pod - pod communication, is handled differently, and is explored in depth below`

 ### Registration